Table of Contents

 If you don’t use Certbot to configure your server directly, because the client doesn’t integrate with your server software or because you chose not to use this integration, then the cryptographic defaults haven’t been modified, and the cryptography chosen by the server will still be whatever the default for your software was.
 For example, if you obtain a certificate using standalone mode and then manually install it in an IMAP or LDAP server, your cryptographic settings will not be modified by the client in any way.

 Initially, Certbot will configure users’ servers to use the cryptographic defaults recommended by the Mozilla project.
 These settings are well-reasoned recommendations that carefully consider client software compatibility.
 They are described at

 and the version implemented by Certbot will be the version that was most current as of the release date of each client version.
 Mozilla offers three separate sets of cryptographic options, which trade off security and compatibility differently.
 These are referred to as the “Modern”, “Intermediate”, and “Old” configurations (in order from most secure to least secure, and least-backwards compatible to most-backwards compatible).
 The client will follow the Mozilla defaults for the Intermediate configuration by default, at least with regards to ciphersuites and TLS versions.
 Mozilla’s web site describes which client software will be compatible with each configuration.
-You can also use the Qualys SSL Labs site, which Certbot will suggest when installing a certificate, to test your server and see whether it will be compatible with particular software versions.
+You can also use the Qualys SSL Labs site to test your server and see whether it will be compatible with particular software versions.

 The Let’s Encrypt project expects to follow the Mozilla recommendations